eblairmckee/public-notes/StateDeepDive.md

 ### reducers

-test directly
-Test reducers by passing in the store as first arg, action and payload as second.
+Test reducers _directly_ by passing in the store as first arg, action and payload as second.

 ```javascript
 import { reducer as treatsReducer, addTreat } from "./";